DLI Frequently Asked Questions

 What supports are available if my child struggles in the program?

 Tiered intervention supports are available to all students.
 Following the national Response to Intervention (RtI) model, the student’s first level of support is the classroom teacher.
 Regardless of the language of instruction, teachers will provide additional instructional interventions to promote academic success.
 This support may increase or decrease based on the student’s response to the intervention.
 If the student experiences success, interventions may be continued, or the child may move to a monitored status.
 If the child continues to have difficulty, additional classroom interventions, or specialized services may be provided, increasing the tiered support.
-Interventions beyond those provided by the classroom teacher will focus on the native language, with the exception of English Learners who may also receive intervention in English as well, as mandated by law.

 Is transportation provided for my child to participate in the Dual Language Program?